-- Programme website - source of information not only for programme stakeholders but also for the wider public

-- Project websites - aligning of project online presence with the programme.
-"Website creation tool" for projects can be integrated into the programme website, saving projects' time and money on website development.
-Content will be streamlined easily with the programme website, and project outputs will be permanently available.

-- Communication campaigns (short promotional videos/audio podcasts and storytelling) to reach wider public

-- European Cooperation Day - aimed specifically at showcasing what cooperation across borders can achieve

-- Social media (Facebook, Clubhouse, etc.) - interactive dialogue and two-way conversation is considered essential for community-building.

-- Videos - give a visual, human, lasting effect on what programme and projects achieved.

-- Photographs - relatively simple and effective way to produce attractive, visual images of the programme and projects

-- Traditional media
+- Programme website source of information not only for programme stakeholders (including potential applicants and actual beneficiaries) but also for the wider public - Project websites aligning of project online presence with the programme.
+"Website creation tool" for projects is a tool integrated into the programme website, saving projects' time and money on website development.
+Content will be streamlined easily with the programme website, and project outputs will be permanently available. - Communication campaigns (short promotional videos/audio podcasts and storytelling) one of the most important tools in terms of reaching wider public, gives programme and projects a human face - European Cooperation Day aimed specifically at showcasing what cooperation across borders can achieve in the local populations concerned - Social media (Facebook, Clubhouse, etc.) widely publicising, streaming and disseminating Programme events.
+As long as it is interactive, social media allows programme to have a low-cost communication tool, interact in real time with target groups and in doing so, give and receive real-time information.
+A two-way conversation on these platforms is considered essential for community-building. - Videos give a visual, human, lasting effect to a viewer on what programme and projects are achieving.
+These promote the programme and projects on the website, in events, for communication campaigns and programmes could even include screenshots and links to relevant videos in newsletters - Photographs relatively simple and effective way in which to produce attractive, visual images of your programme and projects for promotional materials, publications, website and all types of media. - Traditional media media strategy must be included as part of any programme communication strategy